Anaerobic digestion (“AD”) is the process of using organic materials including food, agricultural wastes, and crops.

-Biomethane can be used with or instead of natural gas; without pipeline modification.
-However, its CO2 emissions are approximately 90% lower than natural gas.
-This is because the input organic material utilised in the conversion process absorbs CO2 from the atmosphere as part of the natural carbon cycle.
+*CO2 emissions are approximately 90% lower than natural gas.
+The input organic material utilised in the conversion process absorbs CO2 from the atmosphere as part of the natural carbon cycle.

 Biomass power technologies convert renewable biomass fuels into heat and electricity using processes similar to those employed with fossil fuels.
-At present, the primary approach for generating electricity from biomass is combustion direct-firing.
+At present, the best way of generating electricity from biomass is combustion direct-firing.
 The wood provided for the combustion direct-firing process is sourced responsibly to offset CO2 being produced from the burning.